Configuration

 # Generate cryptographically random secrets

-openssl rand -base64 32Configuration Files
+openssl rand -base64 32Strict Key Validation

 | File | Purpose |